Variance of the volume of random real algebraic submanifolds II: Random real algebraic submanifolds

 Thus, the Bergman kernel of $\E \otimes \L^d$ gives the correlations between the values of the random section $s_d$.
-By taking partial derivatives in Eq.~\eqref{eq covariance equals Bergman}, we also recover the correlations between the values of $s_d$ and its derivatives.
-More details about what follows can be found in \cite[sect.~2.3]{Let2016a}.
+By taking partial derivatives of this relation, we obtain the correlations between the values of $s_d$ and its derivatives.
+More details about what follows can be found in \cite[Sect.~2.3]{Let2016a}.